epsilonlabs/emc-netlist/README.md

 ## Metamodel

-The metamodel implemented by this EMF driver is as follows:
+The metamodel implemented by this EMC driver is as follows:

 ```mermaid
 ---